Details for Church Planting

 Curriculum Objective

-This course unit provides insight into biblical, historical and contemporary models of church planting, as well as the social and spiritual dynamics of church planting in Australia.
+This course unit provides insight into biblical, historical and contemporary models of church planting, as well as the social and spiritual dynamics of church planting.

 Subject Content